yboulaamane/cdd-toolbox/README.md

 ## Peptide design tools

 - [PepDraw](https://pepdraw.com/) - A web-based tool for designing and visualizing peptide structures.
 - [PepSite](http://pepsite2.russelllab.org/) - A peptide design tool that aids researchers in identifying potential binding sites on protein surfaces.
+- [Peptimap](https://peptimap.bu.edu/) - A tool dedicated to the analysis and visualization of peptide structures.

 ## PROTAC database and ternary complex modelling